Children of Bodom: Rise to popularity: Follow the Reaper and Hate Crew Deathroll (2000–2004)

-For their next release, Children of Bodom decided to make use of Peter Tägtgren's Abyss studio in Sweden instead of the Finnish Astia-studio from Anssi Kippo where they had recorded all of their previous releases including the demos from Inearthed.
+For their next release, Children of Bodom used Peter Tägtgren's Abyss studio in Sweden instead of the Finnish Astia-studio from Anssi Kippo where they had recorded their previous releases, including the demos from Inearthed.
 The band wrote eight songs for the album.
-While in the studio, they decided to include an extra track that was hastily composed and featured lyrics improvised by Laiho; that track would eventually receive the name of "Kissing the Shadows".
-The band gave the album the name of Follow the Reaper and recording sessions took place between August and September 2000; the album saw a worldwide release in late 2000.
-A music video for "Everytime I Die" was recorded by the Finnish director Tuukka Temonen shortly after.
+While in the studio, they included an extra track that was hastily composed and featured lyrics improvised by Laiho.
+That track would be named "Kissing the Shadows".
+The band named the album Follow the Reaper.
+Recording took place between August and September 2000.
+The album was released worldwide in late 2000.
+A music video for "Everytime I Die" was recorded by Finnish director Tuukka Temonen shortly after.

-In February 2002, Children of Bodom began writing songs for their upcoming album, titled Hate Crew Deathroll.
-They returned to Astia-studio (Lappeenranta, Finland) to work with producer Anssi Kippo again.
-The session ensued during the months of August and September, and the album was released January 2003 in Finland.
-It remained on the top of the Finnish charts for a total of three weeks and subsequently became the band's first gold album.
-Eventually, all of the band's albums reached this status and Follow the Reaper reached platinum.
+In February 2002, Children of Bodom began writing songs for their upcoming album, Hate Crew Deathroll.
+They returned to Astia-studio (Lappeenranta, Finland) with producer Anssi Kippo.
+The session ensued during the months of August and September.
+The album was released January 2003 in Finland.
+It remained on the top of the Finnish charts for three weeks and became the band's first gold album.
+All of the band's albums reached this status and Follow the Reaper reached platinum.

 On 3 January 2003, the Finnish Metal Music Awards were held at Tavastia Club in Helsinki.
-Voting was open to all the metal fans and was presented through the various media outlets that were working with the event's organizers.
+Voting was open to metal fans and was presented through the various media outlets that were working with the event's organizers.
 Children of Bodom was awarded Finnish Band of the Year.